-- Regarding Application: For Aboriginal applicants, residence regulations affecting application shall be waived to all programs at this University. - b.
-Regarding Admission: For the purpose of determining admission to a program, an Aboriginal applicant who is not resident in Alberta will be considered in the following categories and in the order specified: - First, as a candidate for the positions reserved for out-of-province applicants. - Second, as a candidate for the positions reserved for Alberta residents.
-Residence regulations shall be waived for this purpose. - Third, as a candidate for positions set aside specifically for Aboriginal applicants.
-Preference for these positions may be given to those who are resident in Alberta. - (4) Appeal on Aboriginal Status: In cases of dispute, appeals regarding Aboriginal status for the purpose of application can be made to the Office of the Vice-President, Student and Academic Services.
-An ad hoc appeals committee will be chaired by the Vice-President, Academic (or delegate) and will consist of the Aboriginal Student Council President (or delegate); an Elder appointed by the School of Native Studies; a representative of an Indian, Métis, or Inuit community, as appropriate; and a member of a Faculty not associated with the case.
+- a.
+Regarding Application: Residence regulations affecting application to any program at this University shall be waived for Aboriginal applicants. - Regarding Admission: For the purpose of determining admission to a b. program, an Aboriginal applicant who is not resident in Alberta will be considered in the following categories and in the order specified: - 1) First, as a candidate for the positions reserved for out-of-province applicants. - Second, as a candidate for the positions reserved for Alberta 2) residents.
+Residence regulations shall be waived for this purpose. - Third, as a candidate for positions set aside specifically for 3) Aboriginal applicants.
+Preference for these positions may be given to those who are resident in Alberta.

+(4) Appeal on Aboriginal Status

+Appeals regarding Aboriginal status for the purpose of application can be made to the Office of the Provost and Vice-President (Academic).
 Appeals may be made on status only and must be received, in writing, within 30 days of the date on the letter advising that proof submitted in support of Aboriginal status has not been accepted for the purpose of application to a program.